 Article: Does exposure to different menstrual products affect the vaginal environment?

-In the second part of the program we take you to the BioWooEB laboratory for Biomass, wood, energy, bio-products, with François Pinta and Kévin Candelier.
+In the second half of the show, we take you to the BioWooEB laboratory for biomass, wood, energy and bio-products, in the company of François Pinta and Kévin Candelier.

-Finally, Agnès Pesenti, head of the scientific culture service of the University of Montpellier will come to talk to us about the brain week since the next Bar des sciences is a partner of this event with a discussion on the theme "Well-being in education: How and why?"
-It will take place on March 16 at 8pm at the brasserie le Dôme.
+Finally, Agnès Pesenti, head of the scientific culture department at the University of Montpellier, will talk to us about Brain Week, as the next Bar des sciences is partnering this event with a discussion on the theme "Well-being in education: How and why?"
+It will take place on March 16 at 8pm at brasserie le Dôme.

-At UM la science you have the program, let's go!
+At UM la science you've got the program, here we go!